SSWConsulting/SSW.Rules.Content/rules/summary-recording-sprint-reviews/rule.md

 guid: 99674806-7353-4d39-ac9a-219620d4e107
 ---

-Creating a comprehensive summary and recording of your Sprint Meeting is a great way to communicate changes in a Product to the community and stakeholders - especially for people who are unable to attend these meetings.
-This rule covers the following:
+Creating a comprehensive summary and recording of your Sprint Meeting is a great way to communicate changes in a product to the community and stakeholders — especially for those unable to attend.

-* Why you should record a summary of the Sprint Meeting
-* How to record it (best practices)
-* How to share the recording

 <!--endintro-->